-Certain financial interests are excluded from the prohibition set forth in section 1090.
-Section 1091 defines certain financial interests as "remote," and provides that an officer will not be deemed to be "interested" in any contract entered into by a board of which he or she is a member, if the member has only a remote interest in that contract.
-For example, the interest of a parent in the earnings of his or her minor child for personal services is defined as a remote interest. (§ 1091, subd. (b)(4).)
-Section 1091.5 specifies certain interests that are not financial interests for the purposes of section 1090, including, for example, the financial interest of a spouse of an officer or employee of an entity enumerated in that section if his or her spouse's employment or office holding has existed at least one year prior to his or her election. (§ 1091.5, subd. (a)(6).)
-Further exclusions from section 1090 are made in section 1091.1 for a financial interest in a contract relating to certain subdivided lands, and in section 1091.2 for certain private industry councils.
-A member having a remote financial interest under section 1091, subd. (a).)
-The board must note the remote interest in the official records and authorize, approve, or ratify the contract in good faith by a sufficient vote.
+Certain financial interests are excluded from the prohibition set forth in Section 1090.
+Section 1091 defines certain financial interests as "remote," and provides that an officer will not be deemed to be "interested" in any contract entered into by a board of which he or she is a member if the member has only a remote interest in that contract.
+For example, the interest of a parent in the earnings of his or her minor child for personal services is defined as a remote interest.
+(Section 1091, subd. (b)(4)) Section 1091.5 specifies certain interests that are not financial interests for the purposes of Section 1090, including, for example, the financial interest of a spouse of an officer or employee of an entity enumerated in that section if his or her spouse's employment or office holding has existed at least one year prior to his or her election.
+(Section 1091.5, subd. (a)(6)) Further exclusions from Section 1090 are made in Section 1091.1 for a financial interest in a contract relating to certain subdivided lands, and in Section 1091.2 for certain private industry councils.
+A member having a remote financial interest under Section 1091 must disclose that interest to the board and abstain from voting on that contract.
+(Section 1091, subd. (a)) The board must note the remote interest in the official records and authorize, approve, or ratify the contract in good faith by a sufficient vote.
 (Ibid.)